Refinitiv/Real-Time-SDK/README.md

 The **Elektron Transport API (ETA)** is the re-branded Ultra Performance API (UPA).
 ETA is Thomson Reuters low-level Transport and OMM encoder/decoder API.
 It is used by the Thomson Reuters Enterprise Platform for Real Time and Elektron for the optimal distribution of OMM/RWF data and allows applications to achieve the highest performance, highest throughput, and lowest latency.
 ETA fully supports all OMM constructs and messages.

+# Supported Platforms and Compilers

+The Elektron-SDK has support for Linux, Windows and Solaris.
+Please see the individual API README.md for further details on supported platforms and compilers.

 # Building the APIs